tonyandrewmeyer/misc/charm_temp_errors.md

 There are a few types of errors that can occur while a charm is handling an event that are expected to resolve within a fairly short timeframe without human intervention, and can occur at any point during the event handling, despite Juju's efforts to provide a stable snapshot of the model state.

-Common examples are an issue communicating with Pebble, or communicating directly with Kubernetes (with [LightKube](https://lightkube.readthedocs.io/en/latest/) for example), or more generally working with any workload or external API, such as:
+Common examples are an issue communicating with Pebble, or communicating directly with Kubernetes (with [LightKube](https://lightkube.readthedocs.io/en/latest/) for example), or more generally working with any workload or external API.
+A typical example is:

 ```python
 def _service_is_running(self):